maxlinde/baymedr/README.md

 The superiority test (`super_bf()`)
 -----------------------------------

-With `super_bf()` we can test the null hypothesis that the experimental group (e.g., a new medication) is not better than the control group (e.g., a placebo or existing medication).
+With `super_bf()` we can test the null hypothesis that the experimental group (e.g., a new medication) is not better than the control group (e.g., a placebo or an already existing medication).
 Research practices diverge on whether to conduct a superiority test as a one- or two-sided test.
 Here we use a one-sided test (the default; `one-sided` = TRUE)

 We can use the raw data to compute a Bayes factor: